316 BYOL: Optimizing Your Learning for Mobile with jQuery Mobile

 Sublime Text editor, jQuery Mobile, HTML, and CSS.

-Jeff Batt has 12+ years of experience in the digital learning and media industry.
-He is the founder and trainer at Learning Dojo, a company dedicated to training you to become a software ninja in a variety of eLearning, web, and mobile-related software applications.
+Jeff Batt has 15+ years of experience in the digital learning and media industry.
+Currently, Jeff Batt is a Learning Experience Designer for Amazon.
+He is the founder and trainer at Learning Dojo, a company dedicated to training you to become a software ninja in various eLearning, web, and mobile-related software applications.
+He was also the program manager of DevLearn for The Learning Guild.
 Jeff often speaks on developmental technologies such as xAPI, HTML5, augmented reality, mobile development, eLearning development tools, and more.